-Houston has about 12 cigar lounges scattered across its enormous metro area, and the scene fits the city well.
+The city has about 12 cigar lounges scattered across its enormous metro area, and the scene fits Houston well.
 Big.
 Varied.
 Not trying too hard.
 You can spend your evening in a leather-and-cocktails Galleria lounge or a strip-mall shop where the owner knows your stick preference by heart.
+Texas barely regulates cigar lounges compared to most states, and Houston's business culture - oil and gas, medical centers, law firms - has always treated the cigar lounge as a second office.

 Here are the top-rated cigar lounges in our Houston listings: